-HEALING AND SUPPORT AT COUNSELING AND PSYCHOLOGICAL SERVICES
+HEALING, EDUCATION AND SUPPORT AT COUNSELING AND PSYCHOLOGICAL SERVICES (CAPS)

-Counseling and Psychological Services (CAPS) provides a range of therapeutic services for students including experiences with gender and power based violence (sexual assault, intimate partner violence and stalking).
-These experiences can significantly impact your life and how you may begin to think about yourself and respond to different relationships and situations.
+Counseling and Psychological Services (CAPS) provides support for survivors of sexual violence including sexual assault, childhood sexual abuse, intimate partner violence and stalking.
+Experiencing a sexual assault, being in an abusive relationship and/or experiencing stalking are major stressors and can significantly impact your life and how you may begin to think about yourself and respond to different relationships and situations.
 Seeking counseling can help you to sort out your feelings about the event(s), assist you in making decisions about what you would like to do next and help you begin the healing process.

-Individual Support: Making the decision to come to counseling is the first step in healing for many students.
-In collaboration with a therapist, a survivor can explore their feelings about their experience and move forward in a safe and supportive environment.
+Individual Support: Making the decision to come to counseling is the first step in the healing process for many survivors.
+In collaboration with a counselor, a survivor can explore their feelings about their experience and move forward in a safe and supportive environment.
+Contact Alysha B. Warren, LPC, Therapist/Sexual Violence Resource Coordinator, or any of the therapists in CAPS to schedule an appointment - 860.685.3217.